Forestry Extension Institute

 • multiple use of forest land.

-• buiding and maintenance forest roads
+• building and maintenance of forest roads

 • forest operations and techniques

-• wildlife and hunting management
+• wildlife management and hunting

-For the teachers and the pupils in the elementary school, the Institute manages an educational programme: Learning with the forest
+For the teachers and the pupils in the elementary school, the institute manages an educational programme: Learning with the forest